 Indeed.
 My belief is that we're seeing the beginning of a huge tsunami wave that will engulf CEOs who aren't ready.
 The mega trendlines are there -- mobile is getting huge.
 The problem is that it's been on the horizon for a decade, so many CEOs have gotten very used to seeing it on the horizon.

 If you haven't seen Monty Python's hilarious "endless running" clip, you need to watch it, because it's exactly what's going to happen to unprepared CEOs:

-Facebook's stock has been hammered because it hadn't figured out a workable mobile strategy.
-As the Guardian reported:
+Facebook's IPO was also marred because Zuck hadn't figured out a workable mobile strategy

 The price collapsed due to fears that the company was not prepared for the dramatic shift to mobile devices, an area in which the company has struggled to make money.
 But after Zuckerberg offered a robust defence of Facebook's mobile strategy, shares rose 4% in after hours trading.